 Some journeys deserve a grand ending.
 Ours was planned at a glamping tent in West Yellowstone.
 On our way out, we stopped to visit Norris geyser basin, the park’s hottest, most acidic hydrothermal area.

 It’s not difficult to visit glaciers, mountains, lakes and scenic landscapes.
 But very few surroundings are kept in a state that they were discovered in.
 The national park services have an enormous task on their hands.
 To educate visitors, manage an influx of tourists and maintain the natural conditions of the park is an immensely invaluable service.
-On a walk to discover the upper Mammoth Hot Springs, our ranger, a senior lady who is an environmental and ecosystems botanist shared that the greatest goal of the national park services is to let nature take its course.
+On a walk (seriously the best way to see Yellowstone) to discover the upper Mammoth Hot Springs, our ranger, a senior lady who is an environmental and ecosystems botanist shared that the greatest goal of the national park services is to let nature take its course.
 “If we conquer nature”, she said, “we conquer ourselves.”
 I couldn’t have said it better.